-FEMSA seeks to adhere to the highest ethical standards of governance practices.
-We are committed to the quality, accuracy and reliability of our practices for disclosing information, financial transparency and accountability.
-Our corporate practices comply with the laws of the countries where we operate.
+FEMSA seeks to meet the highest standards of corporate governance and ethical business practices.
+We have in place rigorous, accurate and reliable practices for disclosing information and delivering financial transparency and accountability.
+Our corporate practices comply with the laws of all countries where we operate.
 We comply with all applicable standards, rules and regulations in Mexico and in the United States including the Ley del Mercado de Valores and the Sarbanes-Oxley Act.
-Additionally we observe recommendations of the Mexican Code of Best Practices, issued by the Business Coordinating Council (Consejo Coordinador Empresarial).
+Additionally, we observe recommendations of the Mexican Code of Best Practices, issued by the Business Coordinating Council (Consejo Coordinador Empresarial).

-The Board of Directors is responsible for establishing our corporate strategy, defining and overseeing the implementation of our vision and values, and approving related-party transactions, including transactions outside the ordinary course of business.
+FEMSA’s Board of Directors is responsible for establishing the company’s corporate strategy, defining and overseeing the implementation of its vision and values, and approving related-party transactions, including those outside the ordinary course of business.
 In 2018, our Board consisted of 20 Directors, including three women, assisted by a Secretary and Alternate Secretary, both of whom are non-members.
 In accordance with our bylaws and the Mexican Securities Law, at least 25 percent of our Board members are independent.

 Executive Chairman of the Board of Directors of Fomento Económico Mexicano, S.A.B. de C.V.